Sociology for Business 2600-DSMdz1SB

 Learning outcomes

-Knows and understands the role and place of sociological determinants for business operations.
+● identifies the role and significance of sociological factors for business activities (K_W02)

-Knows and understands the importance of socio-cultural conditions for understanding consumer behavior in the marketplace.
+● discusses the relevance of socio-cultural factors in understanding consumer behavior in the market (K_W02)

-Can correctly interpret social processes and their impact on the functioning of organizations and the economy, using an appropriate selection of sources.
+● correctly interprets social processes and their impact on the functioning of organizations and the economy as a whole (K_U02).

 Assessment criteria